-A student-athlete should not underestimate the importance of having a college degree or allow short-term, often unrealistic, incentives to lead to long-term regrets.
+A student-athlete should not underestimate the importance of having a college degree or allow short-term, often unrealistic incentives to lead to long-term regrets.
+The value of staying in school and continuing your education is 1) a degree that brings the opportunity for financial success for a lifetime; and 2) the possibility that your maturity will result in a higher draft selection and substantial financial gain.